Holy Laughter ('Laughing in the Spirit') | Slain in the Spirit | Falling Out | 'Drunk in the Spirit' — Yes? No?

-Undoubtedly, there many believers have experienced genuine touches from the Lord in these and other meetings.
+Undoubtedly, many believers have experienced genuine touches from the Lord in these and other meetings.
 Many trustworthy Christian friends of mine spoke of experiencing refreshing and renewal from the Holy Spirit.
 My purpose in writing this article is not to doubt or diminish that at all.
 Every true encounter with the Lord is to be treasured.
-Rather, I intend to point out that in that movement at large there is much excess that is erroneously attributed to the Holy Spirit.
+Rather, I intend to point out that in that specific movement there is much excess that is erroneously attributed to the Holy Spirit.

 This 1995 sermon summarized my findings.
 "Holy laughter," “falling out,” and being “slain in the Spirit” as an identifiable movement have mostly died out today [comment posted in 2006].
 However, although the broad movement fell out of favor fairly soon, these manifestations continue in some churches to this day.
 Again, the wise Christian will differentiate between that which is of the Lord and that which is not.
 I offer this Scripture commentary in the hope of helping you with that spiritual discernment.
 May the Lord help us to avoid that which is merely man's doing, while at the same time never missing that which proceeds from God.
 Lord, give us wisdom.

 Ezekiel 33:7 Son of man, I have made you a watchman for the house of Israel; so hear the word I speak and give them warning from me.

 •• I’m deeply burdened and moved to give you a warning.